 Between Poros and Skala, one can find some amazing trails that lead to the waterfalls of Gradou and Potisti.

 Among them is the impressive Drakaina Cave dated from the late Neolithic age and situated on the steep slopes of the impressive Gorge of Poros.

 At the entrance of Poros, arriving from Argostoli, you can stop at the important archaeological excavation in the village of Tzanata.
-The Mycenaean Tomb of Tzanata, is the biggest in the Ionian Islands, discovered in 1992.
-It is well preserved, has a height of almost four meters and diameter of seven meters and is dated between 1350 and 1100 BC.
-Many important people are bound to have been buried with some interesting and valuable artifacts, which include royal seals and gold jewellery – including a gold brooch matching a description of Homer’s of Odysseus leading to the claim that it could be the tomb of Odysseus of Ithaca.
+The Mycenaean Tomb of Tzanata is the biggest in the Ionian Islands, discovered in 1992.
+It is well preserved, has a height of almost four meters and a diameter of seven meters and is dated between 1350 and 1100 BC.
+Many important people are bound to have been buried with some interesting and valuable artefacts, which include royal seals and gold jewellery – including a gold brooch matching a description of Homer’s of Odysseus leading to the claim that it could be the tomb of Odysseus of Ithaca.